mayermichael1/neovim_lua/README.md

 Open a quickfix list: `:copen` or `:cwindow`.

+All Telescope searches can be turned into quickfix lists by pressing 'C-q'.

 # TODOs

 [ ] test if the float term can be replaced by default neovim terminal